lucky20511/EMV-Documents/transaction-process/overall-process.md

 \#Usig the data retrieved in Step 2, the terminal is able to determine \(1\)verify the **issuer public key\(in ICC\)** by **CA public key**, and \(2\)whether the smart card is genuine or not and determine chip authenticity by **issuer public key**.

-\#Done by RSA cryptography --&gt; Terminals contains a set of public keys: Visa, Master, Interac
+\#Done by RSA cryptography --&gt; Terminals contains a set of CA public keys: Visa, Master, Interac

 \#Three methods, depending on chip and terminal capabilities: